In Indian school, children died quickly after eating poisoned meal

-PATNA, India (Reuters) - Within minutes of eating a meal of rice and potato curry at school, the children began to fall sick, a cook at the centre of one of India’s deadliest outbreaks of mass food poisoning in years, told Reuters from her hospital bed.
+PATNA, India, July 18 (Reuters) - Within minutes of eating a meal of rice and potato curry at school, the children began to fall sick, a cook at the centre of one of India’s deadliest outbreaks of mass food poisoning in years, told Reuters from her hospital bed.

 Dozens of other children are being treated for food poisoning.
 A local official said 25 children had died, but the toll could not be confirmed.